 System managers can find it useful to establish forwarding for commonly used system wide aliases.
 For example, with Postmaster a PMDF alias (in the system alias database) which points to the user or users who should receive mail intended for the system's postmaster.
-When this type of forwarding has been set up, users can then just send mail to the (fictitious) user POSTMASTER, and PMDF will route it to the proper individuals.
+When this type of forwarding has been set up, users can then just send mail to the (fictitious) user POSTMASTER.